 |Dyson V7 Trigger||Handheld Dyson||100 a/w||3.77 lbs||8.11″ x 12.45″ x 5.17″|

 Perhaps the most discerning quality is that Dyson invented the bagless vacuum.
 It not only changed cleaning for the better, but it inspired countless other manufacturers to do the same.

-Beyond the innovation that Dyson engineered, there are a few key features of its vacuums.
-Each vacuum is bagless, uses cyclone technology, and is engineered to give your home the deep-cleaning experience.
+Beyond the innovation that Dyson engineered, its vacuums have a few key features.
+Each vacuum is bagless, uses cyclone technology, and is engineered to give your home a deep-cleaning experience.

-Back in 2018, Dyson announced the end of its plug-in range, placing emphasis on its cordless technology (1).
+In 2018, Dyson announced the end of its plug-in range, emphasizing cordless technology (1).
 As far as we know, their existing corded vacuums will remain in production.
 However, this decision has the potential to change the standard of vacuums, just as their bagless design did.